dphfox/wolf/docs/00-design/14-types.md

 -- Custom types in let declarations. let steve : person = [
 	.name "Steve"
 	.age  17
 ]

 -- Using custom types in a function. let speak = fn [
 	.as  self   : person
 	.say phrase : catchphrase
 ] ["Hello, my name is ", self.name, " and I love to say ", phrase]
 ```

-## Non-nominal types
+## Structural types

-Types in Wolf are not nominal - that is to say, any type definition can be
+Types in Wolf are _structural_ - that is to say, any type definition can be
 swapped for its contents.

 For example, since `catchphrase` is defined as `ty str`, we can just pass in a